-Dry bean equivalent should be used if there are actual records available from the previous year.
-Production units will be divided into two categories: small (<100 kg of dry bean equivalent per year) and big (> 100kg of dry bean equivalent per year).
+Production units will be divided into two categories: small (< average dry bean kg per year per farm) and big (> average dry bean kg per year per farm).
 The sample will be created by taking the square root of the total.
-This number will then be applied to the ratio of the small/big farms versus the total, with only 1⁄2 the square root being applied to the small ratio.
+This number will then be applied to the ratio of the small/big farms versus the total, with only $\frac{1}{2}$ the square root being applied to the small ratio.